 In recent weeks, a 17-page report, collated by scientists at the Centers for Disease Control and Prevention, that aimed to provide a road map for states on how to safely reopen their communities was shelved by the US government.
 Instead, the President has made clear repeatedly that he wants states to make their own decisions over lock-down protocol; and has urged officials to reopen where they can for the sake of the economy.
 As a contrast, the UK remains under strict restrictions, with slight differences across the individual nations.
 Though it varies from region to region, the general consensus is that the UK rate of infection [r] is somewhere between 0.7-1, which is not yet manageable.

-Despite the differences in the overall approach from country to country, the fight back against the virus by medical research everywhere has been strong and consistent.
-Today, we survey the key studies being carried out right now and what their breakthroughs could mean for the West in the long run.
+Despite the differences in the overall approach from country to country, the fight back against the virus by clinical research everywhere has been strong and consistent.
+Today, we survey the key clinical studies being carried out right now and what their breakthroughs could mean for the West in the long run.

 Data analytics company, GlobalData, released a report a few weeks ago detailing the results of 21 trials currently underway.
 Of the 21, 16 have shown positive results in their early stages.
-The majority of research is being carried out in drug development, with four multinational, large-scale clinical trials investigating remdesivir, sarilumab and bevacizumab.
+The majority of clinical research is being carried out in drug development, with four multinational, large-scale clinical trials investigating remdesivir, sarilumab and bevacizumab.
 Hydroxychloroquine, an immunosuppressive drug recently supported by President Donald Trump, has also been among the substances tested in several of these studies.
 However, in recent weeks, the drug has failed to meet endpoints and has seen adverse events in a retrospective study.
 In fact, patients treated with hydroxychloroquine had a higher mortality rate overall.
 Nonetheless, the number of clinical trials investigating hydroxychloroquine or chloroquine as a primary or secondary drug continues to expand.